All Episodes

 There's the automatic inclusion.

-Liberals are just automatically included to pop coach.
+Liberals are just automatically included in the pop culture.

 Hillary Clinton is one of the biggest dry balls to ever come down the pike.